ICC prosecutor to probe war crimes in Palestinian Territories, angering Israel | Law-Order

 The International Criminal Court prosecutor said on Wednesday her office will formally investigate war crimes in the Palestinian Territories, a move welcomed by the Palestinian Authority and denounced by Israel.

-The decision comes after the court ruled on Feb.
-5 that it has jurisdiction in the case, prompting swift rejection from Washington and Jerusalem.
-"The decision to open an investigation followed a painstaking preliminary examination undertaken by my office that lasted close to five years," outgoing Prosecutor Fatou Bensouda said in a statement.
+The decision follows a ruling by the court on Feb.
+5 that it has jurisdiction in the case, prompting swift rejections by Washington and Jerusalem.
+"The decision to open an investigation followed a painstaking preliminary examination undertaken by my office that lasted close to five years," Prosecutor Fatou Bensouda said in a statement.

+George Giacaman, a Palestinian political analyst and professor at Birzeit University in the occupied West Bank, said the ICC decision showed the Palestinian leadership's strategy of appealing to global institutions had had some success.
+While cautioning that the probe could take years, Giacaman said: "At best, one can say that in the future, the Israelis will be more careful with hitting Palestinian civilians.
+Perhaps the ICC will prove to be a deterrent."

-The Islamist militant group Hamas defended its own actions in the conflict.
+The Islamist militant group Hamas, which controls Gaza and is regarded as a terrorist organisation by Israel, the United States and European Union, defended its own actions in the conflict.
 “We welcome the ICC decision to investigate Israeli occupation war crimes against our people.
-It is a step forward on the path of achieving justice,” Hazem Qassem, a Hamas spokesman in Gaza, told Reuters.
+It is a step forward on the path of achieving justice,” said Hazem Qassem, a Hamas spokesman in Gaza.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)